 A Private Fee-For-Service Plan is very different than Original Medicare, and you must follow the plan rules carefully when you go for health care services.
 When you're in a Private Fee-For-Service Plan, you may pay more or less for Medicare-covered benefits than in Original Medicare.

-A Medicaid program that helps people with limited income and resources pay some or all of their Medicare premiums, deductibles, and coinsurance.
+State-run programs that help people with limited income and resources pay some or all of their Medicare premiums, deductibles, and coinsurance.

 A type of Medigap policy that may require you to use hospitals and, in some cases, doctors within its network to be eligible for full benefits.